 Having said that, a visit to Willie Smiths Apple Shed in Grove is definitely worth a stop – they produce cider from organic apples and also serve excellent food in their café in the Apple Shed, including some good vegetarian options – open until 9pm on Friday nights, when live music adds to the flavour.

 Your next stop could be Geeveston, which is a pretty little village and full of character and history and well worth a visit.
 It has a number of interesting shops and very good places to eat.
 There is also a little creek with platypus – you might be lucky!

 You can then go further south to Dover and Southport.
-Driving along the coastline is simply lovely - take the road to Policeman's Point.
+Driving along the coastline is simply lovely - take the alternative road to Police Point, which will then come out at Dover.
 The road then comes to an end at Cockle Creek and is the southern-most point one can drive in Australia.
 The walks along the coast from this point are glorious!

 A visit to Hastings Caves and Thermal Springs is also a popular attraction .
 It’s in a national park and so you would need a pass, which can be purchased at Parks Tasmania.
 You may want to consider a holiday pass if you’re going to visit several National Parks.